nathonius/pyBullet/README.md

 3. [Pushbullet](https://www.pushbullet.com/) account/app

 ###Installation
-Clone this repo somewhere easy to access.
+1. Clone this repo somewhere easy to access.
 I like to make a symlink in my path so I can call it from anywhere.
-Then, create the file api.pub in the directory containing pyBullet.py with the contents of your Pushbullet API key.
+2. Enter your Pushbullet API key into the file `api.pub`, located in the same folder as `pyBullet.py`

 ###Usage
 General usage is like so: